 What are the Final Fantasy 16 Summons or Eikons?

-The second full trailer makes it clear that these are the Eikons that are present:
+Based on trailers and gameplay that has been shown off, these are the Eikons that are present:

 That’s eight in total ... so far.
 However, there may be nine in total as a painting featured in the “Ambition” trailer shows all eight of the aforementioned Eikons but also pretty prominently features Leviathan, another one of the Final Fantasy series’ iconic summons.